EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction: Related work

 where $\psi_{u}$ is the unary potential (potential of a single pixel/voxel) and $\psi_{p}$ is the pairwise potential (potential from its neighboring information).
 Note that the dependency on the image $I$ was omitted for convenience.
-In our case, the unary potential will be our deep learning model's output.
+In our case, the unary potential will be our base architecture's output.
 The pairwise potential is defined as

-where $\mu$ is the compatibility function that serves as penalty between different labels with similar features and $k^{(m)}$ is the kernel that utilizes feature $f_i, f_j$ information.
+where $\mu$ is the compatibility function that serves as a penalty between different labels with similar features and $k^{(m)}$ is the kernel that utilizes feature $f_i, f_j$ information.
 The paper uses position (smoothness) and intensity/position (appearance) kernels as the feature information.
 They are defined below.

 $p_i$ and $I_i$ are each the spatial and intensity information of pixel i. $\theta_{\alpha},\theta_{\beta},\theta_{\gamma}$ controls the degree of each feature.